 Standing Obliques

 Standing with oblique muscles: exercises target the oblique muscles, which are key for rotation and stability in various movements.
-Focus on controlled foot and knee movements rather than using momentum to lift the arms and feet to stand and make movement to ensure effective muscle engagement.
+Focus on controlled foot and knee movements rather than using momentum to lift your arms and feet to stand, and make movements to ensure effective muscle engagement.

 These exercises will help you develop a toned midsection, enhancing your overall stability and core strength.
 Standing obliques provide a balanced approach to strength training and flexibility.